plone/training/transmogrifier/export.rst

 3. Go to http://[your site]/export_content
 4. See the instance log output for where the export throws the content (it may go into /tmp)
-5. Copy the numbered folders from the export into the new buildout, into a folder at the root called content-import and add this to your .gitignore.
+5. Copy the numbered folders from the export into the new buildout, into a folder at the root called content-import and add this to your `.gitignore`.

 Export from Wordpress